durangoretro/Hello_Durango/Readme.md

 # Durango C Example

-This is an example of use of DurangoLib with a C Example.
+This is template of use for DurangoLib Initial Project with a C Example.

 With this example you can generate a new ROM for the Durango Computer using the DurangoLib FrameWork.

 To generate a new Rom You will need one of:

-1. CC65 suite, and Durango Lib Installed in your System (You need Durango Lib 0.0.3 or later).
+1. CC65 suite, and Durango Lib Installed in your System (You need Durango Lib 0.1.0 or later).
-2. [Durango Dev Kit Docker Image](https://hub.docker.com/r/zerasul/durangodevkit/tags) (You need Tag 0.0.3 or later).
+2. [Durango Dev Kit Docker Image](https://hub.docker.com/r/zerasul/durangodevkit/tags) (You need Tag 1.0.0 or later).

 After install Durango Lib or pull Docker Image you can generate a new ROM.